Why do they want to cancel Beethoven?

 One article which was widely circulated on social media proclaimed the need to cancel Beethoven with the title, “How Beethoven’s 5th Symphony put the classism in classical music”, insisting that the symphony “may be predominantly a reminder of classical music’s history of exclusion and elitism.”
 This elicited one response from a professional musician, who expressed his astonishment that Beethoven, whose politics were “quite progressive”, should become a target for cancellation, rather than Wagner, “whose personal defects and despicable views are well-known.”

 This simply indicates that our well-intentioned musician is missing the big picture here.
 He may believe that Beethoven, along with many other respected historical personages, is being targeted by ostensible leftists because he does not conform to some Identity Politics purity test.
 Some of the ostensible leftists themselves may believe this, too.
 But for the cultural string-pullers, Beethoven’s political opinions are not the issue.
 It is the power of his artistry to awaken the cognitive potential of the populace that makes him a threat.
+William Shakespeare has become a target for similar reasons.

 As the present, bankrupt financial system lurches toward its ultimate demise, the oligarchy hopes to use the ensuing chaos to re-establish their preferred way of life.
 But that can only happen if the population is demoralized, confused, semi-literate, and deeply pessimistic.
 It is for that reason that all vestiges of the last renaissance are targets for cancellation.
 Our job is to safeguard the legacy of that renaissance, and usher in the next one.